-- Plagiarism: submission of the work of others, published or unpublished, in whole or in part without acknowledgment or proper documentation.
-(Note that it is not plagiarism to use ideas clearly "in the public domain" [e.g., reported by many writers without documentation]). - Cheating on examinations by the use of crib notes, unauthorized retrieval of information previously stored in a computer, copying from another paper either before or during the exam or by any other means. - Theft of examination papers. - Deliberately allowing another student to copy one's work. - Buying or using a paper or project composed by another person and turning it in as one's work. - Having someone write an exam in one's stead or writing an exam for someone else. - Unauthorized collaboration on the preparation of course work.
+- If in doubt, it is the student's responsibility to clarify before assignments are submitted which uses of generative AI are permitted and which are prohibited. - Cheating on examinations by the use of crib notes, unauthorized retrieval of information previously stored in a computer, copying from another paper either before or during the exam or by any other means. - Theft of examination papers. - Deliberately allowing another student to copy one's work. - Buying or using a paper or project composed by another person and turning it in as one's work. - Having someone write an exam in one's stead or writing an exam for someone else. - Unauthorized collaboration on the preparation of course work. - Submission of identical or substantially similar papers and/or course projects in more than one class without the prior approval of faculty member(s) involved.